 - The CPO can be imposed alongside another order

-6 months to 3 years.
+Six months to three years.

 Breaches and compliance